uesleibros/wasabi/docs/ERRORS.md

 ### ERR_TLS_ACQUIRE_CREDS_FAILED (5)

 **What happened:** `AcquireCredentialsHandle` could not initialize the Schannel security provider.

 **Common causes:**

-- Schannel provider is disabled or corrupted in the Windows registry
+* Schannel provider is disabled or corrupted in the Windows registry.
-- System-level security policy is blocking TLS
+* System-level security policy is blocking TLS.
-- Extremely rare on properly configured systems
+* Extremely rare on properly configured systems.

 **What to check:**

-- Verify TLS is enabled in Windows Internet Options
+* Verify TLS is enabled in Windows Internet Options.
-- Check the Windows Event Log for Schannel errors
+* Check the Windows Event Log for Schannel errors.
-- Ensure the system clock is correct (certificate validation depends on it)
+* Ensure the system clock is correct (certificate validation depends on it).

 ```vb
 ' Example error output